Global linear drift-wave eigenmode structures on flux surfaces in stellarators: ion temperature gradient mode: Introduction

 In this work, we numerically simulate the linear electrostatic ITG eigenmodes in stellarators using the global gyrokinetic particle-in-cell code GTC, and present a theoretical explanation for the observed mode structures.
 We simulate the precise QA and precise QH configurations reported in \cite{Landreman22}, as well as a W7-X high-mirror configuration used in \cite{Gonzalez22}.
-We find that the linear eigenmode structures are nonuniform on flux surfaces and are localized in $\alpha$ at the downstream direction of the ion diamagnetic drift.
+We find that the linear eigenmode structures are nonuniform in $\alpha$ on flux surfaces and are localized at the downstream of the ion diamagnetic drift.
 Based on a simple model from Zocco \etal \cite{Zocco16,Zocco20} and following the WKB theory of Dewar and Glasser \cite{Dewar83}, we show that the localization can be explained from the nonzero imaginary part of $k_\alpha$.
-Focusing on the precise QA configuration, we further demonstrate that a localized surface-global eigenmode can be constructed from local gyrokinetic codes \texttt{stella} \cite{Barnes19} and GX \cite{Mandell24}, if we first solve the local dispersion relation with real wavenumbers, and then do an analytic continuation to the complex-wavenumber plane.
-These results suggest that the complex-wavenumber spectra from surface-global effects are required to understand linear drift-wave eigenmode structures in stellarators (while existing local simulations always assume real wavenumbers).
+Focusing on the precise QA configuration, we further demonstrate that a localized surface-global eigenmode can be constructed from local gyrokinetic codes \texttt{stella} \cite{Barnes19} and GX \cite{Mandell24}, only if we first solve the local dispersion relation with real wavenumbers, and then do an analytic continuation to the complex-wavenumber plane.
+These results suggest that the complex-wavenumber spectra from surface-global effects are required to understand the linear drift-wave eigenmode structures in stellarators (while existing local simulations always assume real wavenumbers).

 In the following, global GTC simulation results of the linear ITG eigenmodes are given in \sref{sec:GTC}.
 A theoretical explanation of the mode localization based on \cite{Zocco16,Zocco20} is given in \sref{sec:theory}.
 Comparisons between global and local simulation results are given in \sref{sec:local}.
 And conclusions are given in \sref{sec:conclusion}.
 A systematic derivation of the mode structures across field lines from collisionless electrostatic gyrokinetic equations is given in \ref{sec:app}.